MFaymon/spINAR/README.md

 spinar_est(dat2, 2)
 ```

 For small samples, it can be beneficial to apply a penalized version of the semiparametric estimation.
 For illustration, we restrict ourselves to the first 50 observations of the first dataset and apply semiparametric, parametric and penalized semiparametric estimation.
-We chose a small L2 penalization as this showed to be most beneficial in the simulation study in Faymonville et al. (2022) (see references).
+We choose a small L2 penalization as this showed to be most beneficial in the simulation study in Faymonville et al. (2022) (see references).
 Alternatively, one could also use the spinar_penal_val function which validates the two penalization parameters.

 ```r
 dat1_50 <- dat1[1:50]